 Phil Klevorick, Clark County – Mr. Klevorick currently is the program manager for the Clark County Department of Comprehensive Planning Nuclear Waste Division primarily in a regulatory oversight capacity of the Yucca Mountain project while supporting oversight on other activities including low-level radioactive waste management.
 In addition, he is also the economic development liaison for the County.
 He has also worked in Department of Air Quality and Environmental Management as both a Permitting Specialist and Enforcement Officer.
 Prior to joining Clark County in 1999, he was a police constable in the Royal Canadian Mounted Police, a federal warden with the National Parks Service, an environmental specialist dealing with hazardous emergency response and cleanup for a provincial government, and also a federal ranger with the Bureau of Land Management.
 Mr. Klevorick has a Master’s in Public Administration from the University of Nevada, Las Vegas and undergraduate degrees in Business Administration and a Bachelor of Science in Forestry and Wildlife Management.
 Mr. Klevorick is an active member in many capacities including the American Society of Public Administrators, American Planners Association, and the Las Vegas Global Economic Alliance.
 His personal interests can pretty well be summed up in one word - RUGBY.
 He currently is the president of the Referee Society that manages all referees in Nevada and Southern California, board member of the USA Rugby (USARU) High Performance management group and coaches rugby referees on high performance in the USA and abroad.

-Delon Winsor, Esmeralda County Commission – (bio coming soon)
+Delon Winsor, Esmeralda County Commission – (bio not available)